EconoDLT/CrossChainBridgeAnalysis/README.md

 │
 ├── README.md
 │
-├── restaking_analysis.R                    # Code to analyze the data
+├── bridge_analysis.py                    # Code to analyze the data
 │
-└── data/
-    └── raw_data/                           # This folder includes multiple raw data files └── processed_data/                     # This file is required to run the script └── restaking_processed_data.xlsx
+└── data/                                # This folder includes multiple raw data files
 ```

 ---

 ## 1 — Code

-### `restaking_analysis.R`
+### `bridge_analysis.py`

-The script is written in R. Fundamental functions are:
+The script is written in Python.
+Fundamental functions are:
 - `lm()` for OLS regression.
 - `VAR()` and `causality()` for Granger-causality test.
 - `randomForest()`, `importance()` and `varImpPlot()` for random forest feature importance test.